sherifButt/adv-web-scraper-api/memory-bank/activeContext.md

    - Type safety is crucial for complex extraction configurations
    - Browser context isolation is important for reliable extraction

+6. **AI Integration** (New)
+   - Prompt engineering is critical for consistent and accurate JSON output from LLMs.
+   - Iterative testing and fixing loops are necessary to handle potential AI errors or suboptimal configurations.
+   - Schema validation (like Zod) is essential for verifying AI output structure.
+   - Managing state (last config, last error) within the worker job data is crucial for the fixing loop.

 ## Open Questions

 As implementation progresses, several questions need to be addressed: